ajroach42/ajroach42.github.io/_posts/2023-10-13-producing-and-archiving-media.md

 I've decided that the best path forward is to spend my 40 hours of Day Job energy each week on the creation, curration, analysis, and distribution of media (and [creating tools to simplify the aforementioned media tasks](https://mountaintown.technology).)
 We're aiming for monthly releases from Expedition Sasquatch and Jupiter's Ghost, as well as newly digitized archives from the collection, regular blog posts and newsletters, and probably some other video productions.

 I am hoping that I can transform my small successes in blogging, open media production, free software advocacy, public domain archival and curration, and making weird stuff on the internet in to something that pays my bills and keeps food on my table.

+I'm trying to do this durring an economic downturn, without youtube, without twitter, without facebook (and, when I can manage it, without patreon) because that aligns with my values.
+Maybe I can, maybe I can't.

 I am not at all sure this will work, but I don't know that I could live with myself if I didn't try it.
 I'm in a position of priveledge at the moment that lets me take this risk, but it is a risk.

 ## Okay, so what?